nigelfiler/Qumu/README.md

 - Provides CSV download of uploaded video

 **Important Notes:**
-- Do not use Presentation Types that:
-  - Use **Creators Choice from All** where there is no default in the workflow.
+Do not use Presentation Types that have **Creators Choice from All** in the workflow where there is no default defined.
 These will publish to **Draft** status and require manual processing to complete.

-  - Use approval workflows
+Approval workflows will require manual approval.

 ---